United Brethren Ministerial Association

 - When you retire, your license remains in the UB Ministerial Association.
 You are free to join the church you attend, whether or not it is a United Brethren church.

 As a member of the UB Ministerial Association:

 - You must submit an annual report to the bishop’s office.

 - You must continue meeting the other requirements for that license.
 This could include continuing education, progress in your course of study, and faithfulness to United Brethren membership, family, and social standards.

-5. A real-life example: Dave Datema is an ordained minister who serves with the US Center for World Mission in Pasadena, Calif.
-As an endorsed UB missionary with Global Ministries, he must be a member of a United Brethren church.
+- A real-life example: Dave Datema is an ordained minister who serves with the US Center for World Mission in Pasadena, Calif.
+As an endorsed UB missionary with UB Global, he must be a member of a United Brethren church.
 However, the closest UB church is over 150 miles away.
-The UB Ministerial Association provides for Dave’s UB membership, thereby meeting the Global Ministries requirement, and it also keeps his UB ordination secure.
+The UB Ministerial Association provides for Dave’s UB membership, thereby meeting the UB Global requirement, and it also keeps his UB ordination secure.
 He is free to become a member of the church he and his family attend in California.